 - Untick the checkbox for Turn on fast startup (recommended), and then click on Save changes at the bottom.

-Fast Startup is a feature in Windows that lessens the boot time of the OS by keeping certain critical drivers and the kernel in an active state, such that they can quickly load when the computer is turned on.
+Fast Startup is a Windows feature that lessens the OS’s boot time by keeping specific critical drivers and the kernel in an active state to load when the computer is turned on quickly.

-However, it’s known to affect the functioning of the system, and can cause the drivers to malfunction.
 After disabling fast startup, check if Windows 11 error code 43 is eliminated.
-In case it persists, head to the next method.
+In case it persists, head to the following method.